The cost of travel in Uruguay is about 20% higher than in Argentina, though still lower than Brazil.

 Cost of Apartments

-If you intend to visit during the Summer season, you'll have to book 2-3 months earlier, otherwise it'll be extremely hard to find something once you arrive.
+If you intend to visit during the Summer season, you'll have to book two to three months earlier.
+Otherwise, it'll be tough to find something once you arrive.

 - 1-bedroom apartment in Pocitos, Montevideo: $750+